FlowerCake13/coming-soon/README.md

 To complete Part IV, fulfill the following requirements:

 1. Brainstorm what you would like to make a coming soon page for (upcoming movie, game...etc.).
 Sketch out any ideas.
+If you are out of ideas, ask the instructor!
+They will assume the role of a "client" and will ask you to build a preview website for them.
 2. Incorporate the following in your preview site:
 * Navigation bar with links to the different sections on that same page.
 See HTML Link Bookmarking: https://www.w3schools.com/html/html_links.asp
 * Sticky social bar - Ex. https://www.w3schools.com/howto/howto_css_sticky_social_bar.asp